Skip to content

 To get a sense of our funding history and priorities, please explore our searchable Grants Database to view previous grant recipients, or review the Foundation at Work and Program Areas sections of our website.

 Yes!
 Please do apply.
-We are looking for organizations doing good work, even if they don’t fit into our usual programmatic “boxes”.
+We are looking for organizations doing good work, even if they don’t fit into our usual programmatic “boxes.”
+We encourage you to utilize our Prescreen Tool* to help determine if your organization is a good candidate for an unsolicited grant.

-We are accepting proposals for all subject areas and types of programs, particularly those that engage with and serve diverse populations and constituencies, and seek to dismantle systems that constrain the choices and opportunities of individuals.
+We are accepting proposals from nonprofit organizations, particularly those that engage with and serve diverse populations and constituencies, and that seek to dismantle systems that constrain the choices and opportunities of individuals.
 We have a particular interest in organizations that are helping to promote racial equity.

 Please note that while we are open to accepting proposals for any geographic area, we have areas of special interest, including the following: